-If you love the feeling when a book makes the hairs stand up on the back of your neck, then it’s time to notch up the spine-chilling sensation with the best thriller books like Verity.
+If you love the feeling when a book makes the hairs stand up on the back of your neck, then you’re in for a spine-chilling treat to notch up the sensation with the best books like Verity.

-BookTok sensation Colleen Hoover is best known for her contemporary romance novel, It Ends With Us.
+BookTok sensation Colleen Hoover went viral for her contemporary romance novel, It Ends With Us.
 However, with Verity, CoHo has gone in a surprisingly different direction.
-It is a gripping psychological thriller, filled with dark and maddening plot twists having a dash of paranormal that keeps you on the edge of your seat.
-Nonetheless, there is no shortage of Colleen-Hoover-type steamy romance with atmospheric world building but she doesn’t lean hard on it.
+It is a gripping psychological thriller, filled with dark and maddening plot twists that keeps you on the edge of your seat.
+Nonetheless, there is no shortage of Colleen-Hoover-type steamy romance with atmospheric and paranormal world building but she doesn’t lean hard on it.

 What Verity is About?